MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-MailboxCalendarConfiguration.md

 ```

 ### -LocationDetailsPermissionInFreeBusy
-This parameter determines what level of location details are returned in user’s availability.
+This parameter determines what level of location details are returned in the user’s availability.

 ```yaml
 Type: LocationDetailsPermissionInFreeBusy